-- (1) Has been convicted of or charged with a crime of sexual violence as defined in Chapters 9A.44 and 71.09 RCW, including, but not limited to, rape, rape of a child, and child molestation; and constitutes a current risk to others as determined by a qualified professional.
-(Note: excluding charges or crimes that resulted in acquittal.) - (2) Has been convicted of or charged with sexual acts directed toward: strangers; individuals with whom a relationship has been established or promoted for the primary purpose of victimization; or persons of casual acquaintance with whom no substantial personal relationship exists, and constitutes a current risk to others as determined by a qualified professional.
-(Note: excluding charges or crimes that resulted in acquittal.) - (3) Has not been charged with or convicted of a crime, but has a history of violent, stalking, sexually violent, predatory, and/or opportunistic behavior which a qualified professional has determined demonstrates a likelihood to commit a violent, sexually violent and/or predatory act; and constitutes a current risk to others as determined by a qualified professional.
-(Note: "violent" includes firesetting behaviors where the intent is to hurt or damage someone or property.) - (4) Has committed one or more violent offenses, such as murder, attempted murder, arson, first degree assault, kidnapping, or use of a weapon to commit a crime (RCW 9.94A.030 (45) and (54)).
+- (1) Has been convicted of or charged with a crime of sexual violence as defined in Chapters 9A.44 and 71.09 RCW, including, but not limited to, rape, rape of a child, and child molestation; and constitutes a current risk to others as determined by a qualified professional (Note: excluding charges or crimes that resulted in acquittal). - (2) Has been convicted of or charged with sexual acts directed toward: strangers; individuals with whom a relationship has been established or promoted for the primary purpose of victimization; or persons of casual acquaintance with whom no substantial personal relationship exists, and constitutes a current risk to others as determined by a qualified professional (Note: excluding charges or crimes that resulted in acquittal). - (3) Has not been charged with or convicted of a crime, but has a history of violent, stalking, sexually violent, predatory, and/or opportunistic behavior which a qualified professional has determined demonstrates a likelihood to commit a violent, sexually violent and/or predatory act; and constitutes a current risk to others as determined by a qualified professional. - (4) Has committed one or more violent offenses, such as murder, attempted murder, arson, first degree assault, kidnapping, or use of a weapon to commit a crime (RCW 9.94A.030(45)).